pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls the behavior when TiDB performs the `ONLY_FULL_GOUP_BY` check.
+- This variable controls the behavior when TiDB performs the `ONLY_FULL_GROUP_BY` check.
 For detailed information about `ONLY_FULL_GROUP_BY`, see the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_only_full_group_by).
 In v6.1.0, TiDB handles this check more strictly and correctly.
 - To avoid potential compatibility issues caused by version upgrades, the default value of this variable is `OFF` in v6.1.0.

 ### tidb_enable_noop_functions <span class="version-mark">New in v4.0</span>